mikehawke1337/USCISTracker/README.md

 (https://egov.uscis.gov/casestatus/landing.do) to give you statistics of applications that was received on dates that you specify.

 # Usage
 The current version checks a range of neighboring receipt numbers around your application.
-The script is simply invoked by running
+The script is simply invoked by running.

 A re-run of the script does not check cases again which are not the right form (I-485 by default) and does not update finally adjudicated cases (approved or rejected)

 This will keep your requests to USCIS to a minimum.

 ```python